arsm100/docker-atlassian-confluence-server/README.md

   The Confluence license string.
 Providing this will remove the need to supply it through the web startup screen.

+* `CONFLUENCE_LOG_STDOUT` (from Confluence 7.9 onwards) `[true, false]`

+  Prior to Confluence version 7.9.0, the log files are stored in the `logs` folder in Confluence home.
+From version 7.9.0, the logs are printed to the `stdout` by default.
+This makes it possible to fetch the log messages via `docker logs <CONTAINER_ID>`.
+You can revert to log into the `logs` folder by setting this variable to `true`.

 ## Database configuration

 It is optionally possible to configure the database from the environment,